globalseismology/avni/docs/FAQ.md

 I am a domain expert in geosciences.
 Why should I get involved?
 ---------------------------------------------------------------

 Because you will have fun and work with other domain experts!
 We have the necessary infrastructure in place for benchmarking, developing and testing algorithms.
-Your work will build on legacy codes spanning multiple decades that have been optimized for modern infrastructure.
-You will work in a copyrighted, private branch or repository that will not be released publicly without your written approval.
-Given other scientific commitments, you will avoid the necessary overhead of immediately catering to requests inherent in an open-source environment.
+Your work will be preserved for other colleagues to build on and benchmark against.
+You will leverage legacy codes spanning multiple decades, modified and optimized for modern infrastructure.
+You will work in a copyrighted, private branch or repository that will not be released publicly or used in other projects or branches without your written approval.
+Given other scientific commitments, you will avoid the necessary overhead of immediately catering to requests inherent in an fully open-source environment.

 Installation
 ------------